I heard today the first, I mean the first in a long goddamn time, glimmer of creativity on the radio, Ive heard in the past 3-4 years.

 Determined to avoid spending reductions that would hit troop numbers, aircraft, ships and weapons, Levin, McCain and other lawmakers are urging budget-cutters to scrutinize the military entitlement programs.

 So rather than cutting weapon system procurement or raising taxes on the rich, they are zeroing in on benefits.
-This is bipartisanship at its absolute worst
+This is bipartisanship at its absolute worst.

 The military retirement program is really simple: Stay in 20 years, you retire with 50% of your highest acheived rank pay, stay 30, you get 75%.
 The program is the same across all branches and all ranks.